readdy/readdy_documentation/readdy_documentation/_simulation/configuration.md

 For reading back the trajectory data, please refer to [post-processing]({{site.baseurl}}/results.html).

+> **_NOTE:_** When running long simulations on a cluster it can happen that the process runs into a timeout causing the already recorded data to be corrupted.
+This can *possibly* be mitigated by configuring the job manager to send SIGINT before KILLing the process.
+That way the file can still be properly closed (see [issue #220](https://github.com/readdy/readdy/issues/220#issuecomment-938887719), thanks [@jansteinkuehler](https://github.com/jansteinkuehler)).
+Please make sure this works in your environment before running long simulations.

 ## Checkpointing

 Checkpoints in ReaDDy consist out of the particles' and topologies' configurations at specific points in simulation time.
 They can be enabled by calling